Module Code

 Emphasis is on teaching advanced dental clinical skills within the range of clinical specialties in dentistry.
 Students carry out the full range of dental treatment for their own adult and child patients.
 Clinical teaching takes place both within the Dental School and in Outreach dental clinics.

-At Queen’s Dental School, we provide a range of learning experiences which enable our students to engage with subject experts, develop attributes and perspectives that will equip them for life and work in a global society.
+At Queen’s Centre for Dentistry, we provide a range of learning experiences which enable our students to engage with subject experts, develop attributes and perspectives that will equip them for life and work in a global society.
 Our students have access to innovative technologies and a world class library that enhances their development as independent, lifelong learners.
 Examples of the opportunities provided for learning on this course are:

 Clinical teaching in a simulated environment provides students with the opportunity to learn, develop and practice clinical skills in a safe and controlled environment before proceeding to patient care.